 5 of the simplest, most tax-efficient ways to distribute wealth to your family

-I deal with a lot of investors who not only want help to grow and preserve their wealth...
+I deal with a lot of senior international professionals who not only want help to grow and preserve their wealth...

 But distribute it to their families too.